MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsOnlineSession.md

 ```

 ### -OverrideAdminDomain
-Specifies a domain to be managed.
+Specifies a default domain to be managed.
 This could be home domain of signed in user, or a different one that he/she has permission to manage.
 Optional.